Our free & confidential 24-hour hydrocodone hotline for family members, friends, and those with hydrocodone addiction and abuse.

 - Are you ready and willing to start treatment?

 Absolutely.
-To best serve you, our hydrocodone hotline is toll-free, available 24/7 and completely confidential.
-Your health is our top priority, so everything you discuss with your counselor will be used to find treatment that works, and will always be kept private.
+To best serve you, our helpline is free, available 24/7, and completely confidential.
+Your health is our top priority, so everything you discuss with your counselor will be used to find a treatment plan that works, and will always be kept private.
 However, not all helplines are confidential.
 With that in mind, if you call a different line, we recommend you ask about their confidentiality policy before disclosing any information.

 Can I Start the Treatment Process When Calling This Hotline?